 3. Refined Carbohydrates

 Refined carbohydrates contain little to no nutritional value.
-Their high glycemic index fuel the production of advanced glycation end (AGE) products which trigger inflammation in the body.
+Their high glycemic index fuels the production of advanced glycation end (AGE) products which trigger inflammation in the body.
 They also cause a spike in blood sugar levels.
 White bread, white rice, pasta, flour, and many kinds of cereal are considered refined carbohydrates.

 4. Alcohol and tobacco